yoavram/subaru/README.md

 Subaru, of course, is a fine car company and is not affiliated with this project.
 The name is just a reference to the automation of the subtitle downloading process - auto-sub in Hebrew sounds like "Subaru car".

+[subscenter] and other names are also not affiliated with this project, and the content downloaded using this software is under the license of the site from which it is downloaded.

 [subscenter]: http://www.subscenter.org/
 [torec]: http://torec.net/